NebbGroup/docs.qlarm.com/content/dashboard/_index.md

 ## Working with Dashboards

-In the following sections, the two main functionalities of QLARM [Dashboards](/glossary#dashboard) are explained:
+In the following sections, the two main functionalities of Qlarm [Dashboards](/glossary#dashboard) are explained:

 - Viewing [Dashboards](/glossary#dashboard)
 - Managing [Dashboards](/glossary#dashboard)